Limestone Country: The Burren

 The question why the Burren hosts these unusual and rare plants and plant communities has never really been answered.
 It is thought that the alpine and artic species arrived shortly after the end of the last glaciation and were part of the early tundra-like landscape.
 After the climate had warmed enough other plants, including the beloved orchids, followed from the south and settled in the Burren right beside the existing flora which for whatever reason still feels very comfortable in the mild climate of Ireland’s west coast.

 How much human activity and the Burren flora are connected and why the Burren is essentially men-made came to light in the final decades of the last century.
 Back then, in order to protect the delicate wildflowers, it was decided to restrict farming activity in the Burren and reduce the number of grazing animals considerably.
-Surprisingly this conservation effort had the exact opposite effect of what it was supposed to do.
-Because the fast growing grasses and shrubs, mainly hazel, blackthorn and hawthorn, were no longer kept in check many of the delicate wildflowers were pushed out of their habitat by these fast growing species.
+Surprisingly this conservation effort had the exact opposite effect of what it was supposed to have.
+Because the fast growing grasses and shrubs, mainly hazel, blackthorn and hawthorn, were no longer kept in check by grazers many of the delicate wildflowers were pushed out of their habitat.

 Then, in the year 2010, the Burren Life project was founded.
 Goal of this project was not only to find a balance between farming and conservation but to actually use farming as a conservation tool.
 The farmers who signed up for this project took on a number of tasks to preserve the natural as well as the built heritage of the Burren.
 Among the actions taken was the re-building of dry stone walls, shrub removal and the re-introduction of the Winterage and other traditional farming methods like herding and goat husbandry.
-The century old tradition of Winterage sees livestock being brought to pastures in the uplands of the Burren where they spend the winter.
+The century old tradition of Winterage sees livestock being brought to pastures in the uplands of the Burren in autumn and stay there over the winter.
 The generally mild climate and the heat-storage capacity of the limestone make sure that grasses are growing almost all year round.
-This provides free, natural food for the animals which in turn keep the grasses down which benefits the wildflowers in the following spring.
+This provides free, natural food for the animals and in turn keeps the grasses down which benefits the wildflowers in the following spring.
 Over time the Winterage became a yearly community event and now every October the cattle are being accompanied by crowds of people on the way to their winter pastures.

-Today the Burren Life project is one of the most important factors in the conservation of the Burren flora.
-Without grazing animals not only would the diversity of the this flora be greatly diminished, in the wake of the loss of flowering plants the insect population would suffer which again would impact the bird and mammal, especially the bat, community.
+Today the Burren Life project is one of the most important factors in the conservation of the Burren.
+Without grazing animals the diversity of the flora would be greatly diminished, in the wake of the loss of flowering plants the insect population would suffer which would subsequently impact the bird and mammal populations.

-The Burren is an important stronghold for bats.
-All seven bat species known in Ireland have been reported in the Burren including the lesser horseshoe bat which has become extinct in many parts of Europe.
+The bats would be the first mammals to feel the impact.
+The Burren is an important stronghold for these animals and all seven bat species known in Ireland have been reported in the Burren including the lesser horseshoe bat which is already extinct in many parts of Europe.
 The Burren provides plenty of food in the form of moths and other small insects as well as caves for overwintering.
-It is therefor no surprise that the Burren holds one of the biggest populations of this tiny night-flyer.

 Other Burren wildlife worth mentioning are the pine marten, who feels very much at home in the hazel forests, the common lizard, which can often be found sunbathing on the warm limestone, and the common frog, who can look slightly out of place hoping across the limestone pavement.
 Finally there are the feral goats.
 These descendants of formerly domesticated goats roam the Burren and are not only very pretty to look at in their rugged and colourful appearance but they are pretty much the only animal that munch on the ever spreading shrubs and so play their part in the conservation of the Burren.